 Of course, if you were to run your PC mounted like this, you’ll want to blast out the dust more regularly as you can’t rely on the cover you’d get from a normal case.
 In its standard sheltered mode with a glass cover, it looks pretty cool too, much more so than the same-same design of most chassis.

-If you wanted to stand out even more, the MasterFrame 700 is also mod-friendly, as Cooler Master states each part of the case can be removed for ‘painting or wrapping’.
+If you wanted to stand out even more, the MasterFrame 700 is also mod-friendly, as Cooler Master states each part of the case can be removed for ‘painting or wrapping’ (if you’re interested in doing so, here’s how to paint your PC case).
 You can view more information on Cooler Master’s product page.

 And before you think this is just a concept like Razer’s gaming cockpit, it’s not.
 In fact, it’s just around the corner with a March 22 release date and MSRP of $169 – which isn’t too bad considering it’s certainly an enthusiast product.